-Although the Village's 2021 ad valorem tax is levied and collectible on July 1st, 2021, it is the Village's policy to recognize revenue from the current tax levy in the year when the proceeds of this levy are budgeted and made "available" for the financing of operations.
+Although the Village's 2023 ad valorem tax is levied and collectible on July 1st, 2023, it is the Village's policy to recognize revenue from the current tax levy in the year when the proceeds of this levy are budgeted and made "available" for the financing of operations.
 "Available" means collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period (60 days).

-The 2021 taxable valuation of property located in the Village for operating purposes totaled \$83.0 million, on which ad valorem taxes levied consisted of 0.8266 mills for operating.
+The 2023 taxable valuation of property located in the Village for operating purposes totaled \$91.7 million, on which ad valorem taxes levied consisted of 0.8180 mills for operating.
+The Village also levied an additional 1.00 mills for a fire and rescue special assessment.